utsav-shrma/musicCart-frontend/README.md

-# musicCart-frontend
+# Music Cart
-Frontend for an online headphone e-commerce platform
+A react based frontend for an headphone e-commerce application